From Dresden to Wittenberg

 Look forward to the charming town of Torgau and the Lutherstadt Wittenberg.
 In Wittenberg there are a lot of sights worth seeing.
-Of particular tourist interest are, of course, the Luthergedenkstätte, some of which even belong to the UNESCO World Cultural Heritage.
-Visit the Schlosskirche, where Luther took this 95 theses, or the city church of St. Marien, where he preaches for 30 years.
+Of particular tourist interest are, of course, the Luther memorial sites, some of which belong to the UNESCO World Cultural Heritage.
+Visit the Schlosskirche where Luther pinned the 95 theses or the city church of St. Marien, where he preached for 30 years.
 In the Lutherhaus you will find the largest refomation-historical museum in the world and in the Melanchthonhaus the life of the "Teacher of Germany" is brought to you.

 But even outside the Reformation Wittenberg has a moving history behind it.
-If you are interested in the sights of Wittenberg's younger history, the Piesteritzer Werksiedlung Werkssiedlung is worth a visit.
-From 1916 onwards, the "Arbeitersiedlung" is the first and largest auto-motive residential settlement in Germany.
+If you are interested in the sights of Wittenberg's younger history, the Piesteritzer Werkssiedlung is worth a visit.
+From 1916 onwards, the "Arbeitersiedlung" is the first and largest car-free housing estate in Germany.
 Enjoy the beautifully landscaped gardens and the peculiar architecture of these buildings.
-For architectural enthusiasts, the Hundred Water School, which is home of the Luther-Melanchthon-Gymnasium, is certainly worth a visit.
-The almost asphalted bike path makes all cycler's hearts beat faster, often even on both sides marked routes.
+For architectural enthusiasts, the Hundertwasserschule, which is home of the Luther-Melanchthon-Gymnasium, is certainly worth a visit.
+The mostly asphalted bike path makes all cycler's hearts beat faster, the routes are often even marked on both sides of the Elbe.

 Come to the city known as the Florence of the Elbe, Dresden, which is beautifully located along the Elbe valley.
-Whether the famous bailey known as the Zwinger, the Semper Opera or the Court Church a tour for discovering the city on our own is a must.
+Whether it's the famous bailey known as the Zwinger, the Semper Opera or the Court Church- a tour for discovering the city on your own is a must.

 Arrival by train is optional/parking site at the hotel.